 - My Reasons For Doing Dry January

-- So What Are My Best Dry January Tips For Getting Through The Entire Month?
+- What Are My Best Tips For Dry January For Getting Through The Entire Month?

 Doing Dry January – Some Dry January Tips To Help You Through It

 It actually should seem easy.
 I have had a ridiculously boozy December.
-I’ve probably drunk alcohol most days, and it has actually made me realise I might have an issue.
+I’ve probably drunk alcoholic drinks most days, and it has actually made me realise I might have an issue.
 My alcohol consumption has really become a bad habit.